google/fishy-pdf/README.md

 reasons, try to avoid making changes to files from the pdf.js distribution bundle with the exception of `viewer.html`).

+## Vulnerabilities

+This application was affected by [CVE-2024-4367](https://codeanlabs.com/blog/research/cve-2024-4367-arbitrary-js-execution-in-pdf-js/).
+The vulnerability allowed PDFs to execute JavaScript under the origin where the viewer was hosted, subject to the Content Security Policy.
+Since the viewer is meant to be hosted on an isolated origin, the impact was limited.

 ## Disclaimer

 This is not an officially supported Google product.